 The unnamed speaker in A Modest Proposal is not Jonathan Swift himself, though at first he may appear to be.
-Rather, he is an exaggerated persona meant to represent a class of people whom Swift… (read full character analysis)
+Rather, he is an exaggerated persona meant to represent a class of people whom Swift… read analysis of The Proposer

 Psalmanazar is, in fact, a historical figure.
 He was a French literary imposter who claimed to be a native of Taiwan (then called “Formosa”) and wrote a made-up account of his travels.
-By the time… (read full character analysis)
+By the time… read analysis of George Psalmanazar

 This mysterious character is mentioned only briefly.
 A friend of the Proposer’s, he is the first to suggest to him that the flesh of infants is edible and, in fact, delicious.

 A Very Worthy Person

 This is another friend of the Proposer’s.
 This “worthy person” suggests that the lean flesh of teenagers may be a fitting substitute for venison (deer meat), which has lately become scarce in Ireland.